-But with the cKlear Method, more often than not, our patients experience First Fit Success with their Keratoconus Contact Lenses.
+But with the cKlear Method™, more often than not, our patients experience First-Fit Success with their Keratoconus contact lenses.

 Even though you are seeing more clearly and more comfortably than you ever have in your life, you’re not done with us.
-We’ll schedule the next step in your treatment, the cKlear Progress Checkup, a couple of weeks after your Dispensing Visit, and then at 3 to 6 month intervals.
-We want to make sure your Keratoconus isn’t progressing, that no new eye issues arise, and that your lenses continue to fit well and allow you to see well.
+We’ll schedule the next step in your treatment, the cKlear Method™ Progress Checkup, a couple of weeks after your Dispensing Visit and then at 3-to-6-month intervals.
+We want to ensure your Keratoconus isn’t progressing, that no new eye issues arise and that your lenses continue to fit well and allow you to see well.

-However, if you also have High Order Aberrations, then there is one more step in the cKlear Method.
+However, if you also have High-Order Aberrations, there is one more step in the cKlear Method™.

-High Order Aberrations occur at specific locations on your eye.
-That means that resolving your HOAs can only happen after we’ve got a perfect fit for your Scleral lenses, which are designed to remain stationary on the Sclera of your eye.
+High-Order Aberrations (HOAs) occur at specific locations on your eye.
+That means that resolving them can only happen after we’ve got a perfect fit for your scleral lenses, which are designed to remain stationary on the sclera of your eye.

-So after your Progress checkup, we will order a special “alignment lens”, which is shaped exactly like your new contact lens.
-You will come in for a special cKlear High Order Aberrations Design visit, during which we will put this alignment lens on your eyes and use our Aberrometer to precisely measure your HOAs as they pass through your eyes and lenses.
+So, after your Progress Checkup, we will order a special “alignment lens” shaped exactly like your new contact lens.
+You will come in for a special cKlear Method™ High-Order Aberrations Design visit, during which we will put this alignment lens on your eyes and use our aberrometer to precisely measure your HOAs as they pass through your eyes and lenses.
 We use this additional data to fine-tune your scleral lenses.

-When your new HOA lenses arrive, you’ll return to try them on.
-Over time, as you go about your daily life — including driving at night, being outside with city lights all around you, movie theaters or among other bright lights — you will experience life with little if any HOAs.
-And if any remain, we can schedule another follow up visit to remove even more of your HOAs.
+When your new lenses arrive, you’ll return to try them on.
+Over time, as you go about your daily life — including driving at night, being outside with city lights all around you, movie theaters or among other bright lights — you will experience life with little, if any, issues with HOAs.
+And if any remain, we can schedule another follow-up visit to refine your lenses and improve your vision even more.